How Do Credit Checks for Employment Work?

 At-A-Glance

 To increase the odds that you’ll land your dream job, you’ll want to have a polished resume, a strong cover letter, and a positive credit report.
 The resume and cover letter are obvious.
 But why think about a credit check for employment?
-The simple answer is that your credit report can offer employers valuable insight into your ability to manage debt and pay bills, and could help them to get a sense of your overall reliability as well.
+The simple answer is that your credit report may offer employers valuable insight into your ability to manage debt and pay bills, and could help them to get a sense of your overall reliability as well.

 Let’s explore the insights that employers seek, as well as the data they see – and don’t see – to reach those insights.